 If you have an automatic sprinkler system, it should not water the trees the same amount as the grass.
 This will cause over-watering to occur.
 Avoid watering your trees with a sprinkler system.
 It is designed to water grass, which needs frequent shallow watering and is not adequate for the deeper root systems of trees.
 Watering by sprinkler systems can cause excessive water accumulation and root suffocation.
 This a leading cause of death in newly planted and transplanted trees.
 If you do have a sprinkler system, less frequent watering of longer duration is critical as the soil must be allowed to dry out between watering.
 Over-watering can be as harmful as under-watering.
 We recommend checking your plants every week until at least Thanksgiving, at which time trees should receive a thorough soaking.
 Trees should be inspected for insects and diseases periodically.
 Preventing problems is easier than correcting them.
 Remember that proper maintenance will give your trees a healthy start so they can give you many years of enjoyment.

 The best time to trim a tree is in the fall.
 If your tree is in need of trimming please contact Public Works with your address to be added to the list.
-Trees are also trimmed for clearance reasons to allow garbage trucks, school buses, fire trucks, snowplows, and mail trucks to be able to move easily without being damaged.
-If a resident chooses to trim their tree the branches will need to be disposed of by the resident.
+If a resident chooses to trim their tree, please be advised that the resident will need to dispose of the branches and trimmings.